BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     That would solve The Watchmaker Problem.
     If the universe has always existed, nothing created it.
     Penrose claims there's experimental evidence for CCC, in the form of rings, which he calls "Hawking Points"², present in the afterglow of the Big Bang².
-    The afterglow of the Big Bang is known as the "cosmic microwave background radiation".
 </p>
 <p>
     The experimental evidence for CCC, and the CCC theory as a whole, are not widely accepted by the scientific community³.